 2) Don’t go straight to the Eiffel Tower.
 In the line for tickets and the security check You’ll lose at least 1 H. At this time you can see all Paris and the Eiffel Tower for free from the Montmartre hill.

 4) On sidewalks, in parks, simply everywhere in Paris be careful not to enter into dog poo.
 Sometimes is a moment of inattention.
 Look up at Haussman’s 19th-century apartment architecture, and poof, you’ve mussed up a mutt’s chef d’oeuvre of the morning.

 5) Don’t leave love lock on any of the Parisian bridges.
-Paris city authorities every year are organizing cleaning actions of bridges from love padlocks.
-On some bridges they are already bans to hanging padlocks.
+Paris city authorities every year are organizing cleaning actions of bridges from the love padlocks.
 Weight of love turned out to be too big for bridges of Paris.

 3) Even if the sun is shining always have an umbrella.
 The weather in Paris is variable as a humor of Parisians.

-If by any chance you dont know what to do in Paris or in any other case go to Shakespeare and Co !
+If by any chance you dont know what to do in Paris or in any other case visit Shakespeare and Co !

 Need place to stay in Paris ?

-Good option is Grand Hotel Des Balcons.
+If you are looking for cheap I recommend any Airbnb.
+Good option is also Grand Hotel Des Balcons.
 Ideally located in the Latin Quarter at reasonable price. http://www.balcons.com